-Just after the junction with Cloak Lane, turn left along Cannon Street, cross the road, continue left and turn right along Bow Lane, which is a small laneway just after a large junction.
-Follow Bow Lane and turn left at the junction with Cheapside.
+Just after the junction with Cloak Lane, turn left along Cannon Street, cross the road, continue ahead and turn right along Bow Lane, which is a small laneway just after a large junction.
+Follow Bow Lane (crossing Watling Street) and turn left at the junction with Cheapside.
 Soon after, you will see St Mary-le-Bow Church on your left.

 Whittington, Cockneys and Roman Roads